Six Sigma Quality in Documentation

 Readability Scores and Symbols

-The MAXit Checker has a Product Liability message that prompts technical writers crush to add warnings.
+The MAXit Checker has a Product Liability message that prompts technical writers to add warnings.
 For example, the word gasoline must warn of an explosive substance.
 Machinery manufacturers must add the crush symbol, shown here, to warn about heavy weights.
 The MAXit Checker marks the problem.
-The report shows a six sigma score and a Flesch readability score.
+The report shows a Six Sigma score and Traffic Light quality score.

-The ideal report is six sigma with an 8th Grade Flesch readability score.
+The ideal report is Six Sigma with an 8th Grade readability score.